dapr/blog/daprblog/content/posts/2020/2020-10-30-raspi-k3s/index.md

 ## Pre-requisites

-### Rasberry Pi or ARM64 emulator
+### Raspberry Pi or ARM64 emulator

 As mentioned before, you can use one or more [Rasperry Pi](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/?resellerType=home&variant=raspberry-pi-4-model-b-4gb) computers.
-Alternativelly, you can use [QEMU](https://www.qemu.org/) to emulate a Raspberry Pi computer.
+Alternatively, you can use [QEMU](https://www.qemu.org/) to emulate a Raspberry Pi computer.
 The computers (or virtual machines) must:

 * Have GNU/Linux installed.
 Instructions here assume [Ubuntu Server 20.04.1 LTS](https://ubuntu.com/download/raspberry-pi)
-* Be Accessible via [ssh](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md) and [authenticated via authorized key](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-ubuntu-20-04).
+* Be Accessible via [SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md) and [authenticated via authorized key](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-ubuntu-20-04).
 * Static IP (or static DHCP IP lease) configured on all servers.
 Instructions here assume: 192.168.1.101 for master, 192.168.1.[102-104] for worker nodes.

 #### External References

 The following links can serve as a starting point to learn how to build your physical or virtual cluster.
-These are examples only and are not necessarily endorced by me.
+These are examples only and are not necessarily endorsed by me.

 * [Build a Raspberry Pi cluster computer](https://magpi.raspberrypi.org/articles/build-a-raspberry-pi-cluster-computer) by The MagPi Magazine
 * [Raspberry Pi Cluster Emulation With Docker Compose](https://appfleet.com/blog/raspberry-pi-cluster-emulation-with-docker-compose/) by appFleet